The 1990 romantic comedy

 It�s known as the Aylsmere in Manhattan and was built in the 1890s (the architect was Henry Andersen).
 Here�s a photo of the front entrance to the building today:

-According to On the Set, it�s �a grand 56 unit pre-war apartment building with an onyx lobby and marble floors throughout, located in the heart of the Upper West Side� (60 West 76th Street and Columbus Avenue in Manhattan).
+On the Set, it�s �a grand 56 unit pre-war apartment building with an onyx lobby and marble floors throughout, located in the heart of the Upper West Side� (60 West 76th Street and Columbus Avenue in Manhattan).

-It sounds like the movie was actually filmed inside this building, too.
 On the Setreports, �The apartment building was used for interior and exterior use.�

-According to IMDb.com, the entire movie was shot in New York City, and there�s no mention of a separate soundstage being used.
+IMDb.com, the entire movie was shot in New York City, and there�s no mention of a separate soundstage being used.
 (If anyone knows differently, fill us in!)

 G�rard Depardieu played the Frenchman Bront� marries so he can get his green card and she can get her greenhouse.
 She�s a horticulturist who has found the perfect apartment in Manhattan with its own conservatory.